Knumbnuts/incremental_file_backup/README.md

-# incremental_file_backup
+# Incremental File Backup
-Back up for a single file, as in a password vault, or other doc that requires incremental backups.
-Date and time is appended to the ends of each file.
+This script is designed for incremental backs-ups of a single file.
+This is originally created for .kpdb files to prevent much data loss if your .kdbx file happens to get corrupt.
+Date and time is appended to each file that is saved.